If you have the luxury of a healthy body and super strong teeth, passing through the golden phase of getting old can be an enjoyable ride.

 Although dentures are essential, their prolonged usage can result in denture-related stomatitis.
 Dentists in Goose Creek often advise that dentures should be removed once a day for a few hours to keep the gums healthy.

 Sometimes one might experience inflamed, red, and a bit swollen gums and ignore it.
 However, these are the initial symptoms of gum or periodontal disease.
-Such gum disease is caused by bacteria in the plaque and can get worse by the food left in the teeth.
+Such gum disease is caused by bacteria in the plaque and can worsen by the food left in the teeth.

 Ignorance might also result in bleeding gums and painful sensations while eating anything hot or cold.
-In the advanced stages, it might even destroy the bone and ligaments, eventually resulting in tooth loss.
+It might even destroy the bone and ligaments in the advanced stages, eventually resulting in tooth loss.

 Are Dental Problems in Older Adults Preventable?